-Qualified staff' would be a local or foreign EIA individual or a firm of experts registered as such with the National Environment Management Authority under Regulation 14 of the Environmental (Impact Assessment and Audit) Regulations, 2003.
+Qualified staff would be a local or foreign EIA expert or a firm of experts registered as such with the National Environment Management Authority under Regulation 14 of the Environmental (Impact Assessment and Audit) Regulations, 2003.
 However, under Regulation 34, if the project proponent's EIA report has been approved by the Authority, or after an initial audit of an ongoing project has been done, that proponent may thereafter self-audit regularly, ensuring that the criteria used to audit is based on the EMP developed during the EIA process or after the initial audit.
 The audit report is submitted to the Authority.
 The Authority is responsible for carrying out environmental audits and monitoring of these activities through an environmental inspector appointed under the Act (EMCA, section 68)

-10.9 THE ENVIRONMENTAL AND SOCIAL MANAGEMENT PLAN (ESMP) FOR THE SEISMIC SURVEY
+10.9 THE ENVIRONMENTAL (AND SOCIAL) MANAGEMENT PLAN (EMP) FOR THE SEISMIC SURVEY

-The ESMP for the onshore survey addresses the following components that relate to the seismic survey:
+The EMP for the 3D onshore seismic survey addresses the following components that relate to the seismic survey:

 - Physiography and Geology

 - Soils

 - Air Quality

 - Surface and Groundwater Resources

 - Water Quality

 - Terrestrial Environment (Habitats, Flora, and Fauna)

-- Land Resources and National Parks
+- Land Resources

 - Archaeological, Historical and Cultural Sites

 - Visual Aesthetics

 - Noise and Vibrations

 - Solid and Liquid Wastes

 - Social Characteristics

 - Economic Characteristics

 - Occupational Health and Safety

 - Security and Public Safety

+- Construction of the Campsite

+- Fuelling Station

+- Camp Clinic

+- Water Borehole Drilling